pintergreg/software-engineering/lectures/12_clean_code.md

 :::

 ::: {.fragment .mt-3}
-inconsistent spellings is also disinformation
+inconsistent spelling is also disinformation
 :::

 ::: {.fragment .mt-3}